MTA—Subways and Buses

 • Hotel doormen can hail a cab for you; a $1 tip is customary for this service.

-• Minimum metered fare is $2.50, which increases 50 cents every fifth of a mile or every minute, depending on how fast you're traveling; there is also a New York State tax surcharge of 50 cents per ride.
+• Minimum metered fare is $2.50, which increases 50 cents every fifth of a mile or every minute, depending on how fast you’re traveling.

-• An additional $1 surcharge is added to the meter Monday–Friday, 4–8pm, and a 50-cent surcharge is added at night, 8pm–6am.
+• An additional $1 surcharge is added to the meter Monday through Friday, 4–8pm (excluding holidays), and a 50-cent surcharge is added daily at night and early morning, 8pm–6am.

-• All taxis accept cash and most accept credit cards.
+• All taxis accept cash and credit, debit and prepaid cards.

-• Tip 15–20% at the end of a trip; tolls are extra and added to the metered fare.
+• Tip 15–20 percent at the end of a trip; bridge and tunnel tolls are extra and added to the metered fare.

-If you're planning to drive around the City, use Google Maps to help you navigate New York City roads.
-Also, make sure you know where to park.
-You may want to use a site like bestparking.com to compare parking rates and locations from a number of companies.
-Be aware, though, that the site's listings are not complete.
-If you need to rent a car, it may be worth considering Zipcar and Enterprise which offer car-share programs that allow members to book vehicles for as little as an hour and as long as a week, 24 hours a day.
+If you’re planning to drive around the City, use Google Maps to help you navigate New York City roads; there are also apps like Waze to help you get around.
+Make sure you know where to park.
+The venues on our site, for instance, list nearby parking spaces courtesy of the ParkWhiz app, so you can compare parking rates and locations and make reservations.
+If you need to rent a car (note that all the major car rental companies have locations at the airports and elsewhere within the City), it may be worth considering Zipcar and Enterprise, which offer car-share programs that allow members to book vehicles for as little as an hour and as long as a week (for Enterprise) or 14 days (for Zipcar), 24 hours a day.
+With use of either program, the City offers designated parking spaces—a pilot program running through mid-2020.

-Walking and public transit are excellent ways to get around New York, but you can also travel the City by bike, pedicab, ferry or even helicopter if you so desire.
+Walking and public transit are excellent ways to get around New York, but you can also travel the City by bike, pedicab, ferry if you so desire.
 Take a different route, and you just might see the City from a whole new angle.

 Biking the City is good for the environment and your body, and can often be faster and cheaper than fuel-powered transportation.
-Cycling hotspots like Central, Riverside and Prospect Parks are great options for hitting the City on two wheels, as are bike paths along the Hudson and East Rivers and on many bridges—but all of NYC is bikeable.
-Check outRide the City to find the safest route from point A to point B and Transportation Alternatives for NYC biking resources.
-In addition, the NYC Department of Transportation publishes a downloadable bike mapand a guide to biking in the City.
+Cycling hot spots like Central, Riverside and Prospect Parks are great options for hitting the City on two wheels, as are bike paths along the Hudson and East Rivers and on many bridges—but just about all of NYC is bikeable.
+The NYC Department of Transportation publishes a downloadable bike map and a guide to biking in the City, and Transportation Alternatives provides additional resources for bicyclists.

-Citi Bike is New York City's bike-sharing system, and it has gained a quick adoption since its inception in May 2013.
-There are thousands of bikes at hundreds of stations, available 24/7 every day of the year.
+Citi Bike is New York City’s bike-sharing system, and it has gained a quick adoption since its inception in May 2013.
+There are around 24,000 bikes at some 1,500 stations, available 24/7 every day of the year.
 Unlock a bike at any station, ride wherever you want and check in the bike at any other station.
-Daily, weekly and annual passes are available.
+Daily, three-day and annual passes are available.

 If you want someone else to do the pedaling for you, hop in a pedicab (sometimes called a “bike taxi” or “bicycle rickshaw”).
 You won’t have to look too hard in the busier parts of Manhattan—the drivers aren’t shy about offering their services.

-As a waterfront city, New York is home to an extensive ferry system that can get you uptown, downtown and across the rivers to Staten Island, Brooklyn, Queens, the Bronx and New Jersey.
+As a waterfront city, New York is home to an extensive ferry system that can get you uptown or downtown in Manhattan and across the rivers to Staten Island, Brooklyn, Queens and New Jersey.

-New York City is one of America's top cruise ports.
-Passengers from New York City can cruise to the Caribbean year-round and may also cruise to the Northeast, Canada, Bermuda, England and many other destinations around the world.
+New York City is one of America’s top cruise ports.
+Passengers from New York City can cruise to the Caribbean year-round and may also cruise to the Northeast, Canada, Bermuda, England and many other destinations.

 711 Twelfth Ave. (at W. 55th St.)